newchuyalong/libgdx-learning/Hiero.md

 ```

 It can also be run via JWS, though this is an out of date version:
 [Hiero Java WebStart](http://wiki.libgdx.googlecode.com/git/jws/hiero.jnlp).
-This version cannot use !FreeType and is not able to create [distant field fonts](https://github.com/libgdx/libgdx/wiki/Distance-field-fonts).
+This version cannot use FreeType and is not able to create [distant field fonts](https://github.com/libgdx/libgdx/wiki/Distance-field-fonts).

 ## Rasterization ##

 Hiero has multiple options for rasterizing fonts:

- * !FreeType is typically the highest quality.
+ * FreeType is typically the highest quality.
 It makes good use of hinting, which means that small fonts are rendered nicely.
 The `gamma` setting controls how much antialiasing is done.
 The `mono` setting disables all font smooth.
 No other effects are supported, though glyphs can be rendered with padding and effects applied via Photoshop or other tools.
 Hiero uses gdx-freetype, so generated bitmap fonts will exactly match those rendered on the fly by gdx-freetype.
  * Java's font rendering provides the vector outline for the glyphs which allows various effects to be applied, such as a drop shadow, outline, etc. Output is often blurry at small sizes, but larger sizes are good quality.
  * OS native rendering is the most simplistic.
 It does not provide tightly fitting bounds, so glyphs take up more atlas space.